 United States v.
 Brian Cooper (mail and wire fraud prosecution).
 In a total victory for our client, David Oscar Markus, Margot Moss, and Mona Markus successfully obtained the dismissal of two indictments against the CEO of Tantus Tobacco.
 The charges involved allegations of federal wire and mail fraud for depriving various states of money owed pursuant to various settlement agreements.
 The team obtained a dismissal of the first indictment after demonstrating that the State of Kentucky was not deprived of any money or property.
 With regard to the second indictment (which was in Mississippi), the team initially filed a motion to transfer, which was granted.
 Then, the team filed a motion to dismiss, and the federal government ultimately—and rightfully—dropped the case against Mr. Cooper.

 United States v.
 Dr. Pramela Ganji (health care fraud appeal).
 David and Mona Markus represented Dr. Ganji on appeal (and not at trial).
 Dr. Ganji was sentenced to 6 years in prison in a large home health prosecution out of New Orleans.
 Mona wrote the briefs and argued that Dr. Ganji was innocent.
 David argued the matter in the 5th Circuit, and the Court agreed.
 The lengthy opinion throwing out her case can be seen here.
 The AP covered the story as did numerous other publications.
 David was quoted as saying that the unjust assault on doctors must stop.
 The Firm prides itself on fighting for doctors at trial and on appeal.
 This 2018 appellate victory continues a string of wins for doctors and other health care professionals.
+David and Mona wrote an op-ed on the unjust prosecution of doctors, which was picked up by KevinMD.com and the Daily Business Review.
 Below is another unprecedented appellate victory in a different circuit court.

 United States v.
 Vanja Abreu (health care fraud appeal).
 David and Mona Markus represented Vanja on appeal (and not at trial).
 Vanja was sentenced to 9 years in prison in the infamous American Therapeutic case, which was a $200 million Medicare fraud prosecution.
 Mona wrote the briefs and argued that Vanja was innocent.
 David argued the matter in the 11th Circuit, and the Court agreed and not only threw out Vanja’s conviction but also ordered a judgment of acquittal in a 53-page opinion (access here).
 The Miami Herald covered the amazing story.
 Below is a picture of Vanja after she was released from prison celebrating with David and her family at the Firm’s law office: